master5o1/bbpress-post-toolbar-1/readme.txt

 I would like to use my [website](http://master5o1.com/) for more direct support, feedback, bug reports and feature requests.

-I would also be very gratefull of any donations received. ;)
+I would also be very grateful of any donations received. ;)

 == Installation ==